 To treat issues with your bite position, accelerated adult orthodontics can help return your teeth to a comfortable alignment and keep TMJ symptoms from worsening.
 Treatment may include clear braces and other aesthetically-pleasing orthodontic solutions to help shift teeth back into place.

 The treatment option recommended for you is based on the symptoms you are experiencing, their cause, and their severity.
 Several treatment options may be used in combination with one another in order to produce the most effective result.

-If you believe you are suffering from TMJ and would like more information about the disorder, contact La Jolla Cosmetic Dentistry & Orthodontics at 858-622-1007 and receive a professional diagnosis with Dr. Kohani.
+If you believe you are suffering from TMJ and would like more information about the disorder, contact La Jolla Cosmetic Dentistry & Orthodontics at 858-295-0603 and receive a professional diagnosis with Dr. Kohani.
 Schedule a consultation today to learn more!